Reven8e/video-stream/README.md

 3. **Set Up the Database:**
    Import the SQL schema into your PostgreSQL database using the provided `schema.sql` file.

-4. **Start setup:**
+4. **Start setup:** Install  dependencies, convert video to HLS format.
+NOTE: If you want to convert another video, start setup again.
    ```bash
    python setup.py
    ```

 5. **Update Movies Table:**
-   Insert relevant information about your video into the `movies` table, including the movie title, path (`static/<video directory path>/master.m3u8`), and thumbnail URL.
-Use SQL query provided by Step number 3.
+   Insert relevant information about your video into the `movies` table.
+Utilize SQL query template provided by Step number 3.

 ---
 ## Usage